 The rating factors in Annapurna Finance Private Limited's (AFPL) established track record of more than two decades in the microfinance space (including microfinance lending through its parent organisation - People's Forum).
 The company has been able to scale up its portfolio consistently (5-year CAGR1 of 28% till FY2024), supported by its experienced management team.
 AFPL continues to maintain a diversified borrowing profile with a good mix of private sector banks, public sector banks, non-banking financial companies (NBFCs) and financial institutions (FIs).
 However, its leverage remains elevated, given its pace of growth and moderate profitability.
-While the company's capital adequacy ratio of 30.9%, as of September 2024, was well above the regulatory requirement, its gearing (managed2) remained high at 5.2 times (reported gearing at 3.6 times).
-In ICRA's opinion, AFPL would require a capital infusion in the near term to support the envisaged growth, while maintaining a prudent capitalisation profile.
+While the company's capital adequacy ratio of 31.5%, as of December 2024, was well above the regulatory requirement, its gearing (managed2) remained high at 5.4 times (reported gearing at 3.7 times).
+In ICRA's opinion, AFPL would require a capital infusion in the near term to support the envisaged growth while maintaining a prudent capitalisation profile.

-The rating also considers the company's moderate asset quality and earnings profile.
-Delinquencies rose in H1 FY2025 and gross non-performing assets (NPAs; on-book) remain elevated at 3.0% as on September 30, 2024 (2.9% as on March 31, 2024) despite sizable write-offs in H1 FY2025.
+The rating also considers the deterioration in the company's asset quality and profitability profile in 9M FY2025.
+Delinquencies rose in 9M FY2025 and gross non-performing assets (NPAs; on-book) remained elevated at 4.0% as on December 31, 2024 (2.9% as on March 31, 2024) despite sizable write-offs in 9M FY2025.
 The industry, including AFPL, is facing asset quality challenges due to borrower overleveraging, socio-political disruptions, and operational challenges, largely related to employee attrition.
-ICRA expects the company's credit costs to remain elevated in the near term, thereby affecting its overall profitability in FY2025.
-Going forward, AFPL's ability to arrest further slippages and achieve recoveries from its delinquent customers would remain monitorable.
+ICRA expects the company's credit costs to remain elevated in the near term, affecting its overall profitability in FY2025.
+However, AFPL has taken a guarantee cover under Credit Guarantee Fund for Micro Units (CGFMU), covering large portion of the microfinance portfolio as of December 2024, mitigating the credit risk to a certain extent.
+Nonetheless, the increase in operating expenses and credit costs impacted the bank's earnings profile in 9M FY2025.
+ICRA notes that the company has remained profitable in 9M FY2025, however, return on average total assets and return on average net worth declined to 0.7% and 4.8%, respectively, in 9M FY2025 (2.0% and 13.5%, respectively, in FY2024).
+ICRA expects the asset quality and profitability to remain under pressure in the near term.